LanaSmit/Kafka_Docker/README.md

 # Kafka Event Streaming Pipeline (Docker + Python)
 ## Description
-A beginner-friendly Kafka setup using Docker, Confluent Kafka (Python client), and a simple producer–consumer example.
+A Kafka setup using Docker, Confluent Kafka (Python client), and a simple producer–consumer example.

 This project demonstrates:
 - Running Kafka in KRaft mode